-The North Beds Golf Club’s first President was Arthur Wellesley Peel, the Speaker of the House of Commons from 1884 to 1895 who lived at The Lodge, Sandy (now the Headquarters of the RSPB).
-Its first Captain was the Marquess of Granby MP.
-In 1905 the Captain was Charles Guy Pym, MP for Bedford and someone with a very close association with golf on Wimbledon Common and the creation of Royal St. George’s Golf Club at Sandwich.
+The North Beds Golf Club’s first President was Arthur Wellesley Peel, son of Sir Robert Peel and the Speaker of the House of Commons from 1884 to 1895 who lived at The Lodge, Sandy (now the Headquarters of the RSPB).
+Its first Captain was Henry Manners, the Marquess of Granby, MP for Melton in Leicestershire.
+In 1905 the Captain was Charles Guy Pym, MP for Bedford between 1895 and 1906 and someone with a very close association with golf on Wimbledon Common and the creation of Royal St. George’s Golf Club at Sandwich.

 North Beds Golf Club held its first Monthly Medal in March 1892 (reported 19/3/1892 … won by R.Hughes (gross 99, off 10, net 89) ... plus first ladies' MM won by Mrs.G.Pope (93(14)79) ...
 "Considering the short time this Club has been started the greens were in very fair order and the ground promises to make one of the best inland links.
 There are now over 130 members and as it is only 20 minutes walk from Sandy Station it is hoped that golfers from Bedford will join the club. ... no Entrance Fee at present ...").